seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 # How the team work/effort was divided and managed

+In order to complete parts 1 and 2, we all joined together on a call and one team member shared their screen.
+All together, we then went through the work together.
+We collectively decided what to write for our tests, and the person sharing their screen was in charge of writing down our suggestions.
+This was very effective, since 4 people were tackling a problem at the same time.

 #

 # Difficulties encountered, challenges overcome, and lessons learned

+We had difficulty getting the tools to work on our computers.
+We also had issues reformatting the data to make it acceptable to the tools.
+In the end, we had several group members who were able to determine the issue and solve the problem.

 # Comments/feedback on the lab itself

+This lab was interesting and provided valuable insight into reliability assessment.
+There was some confusion on how exactly we were expected to use the tools to complete the lab.
+More explicit instructions would have been helpful.